-A national study based on American Productivity Audit data of the U.S. workforce found that tobacco use was a significant factor in reduced work performance.
-In fact, researchers observed that tobacco use had a more negative impact on worker productivity than alcohol consumption, family emergencies, age, or education.
+Like inadequate sleep, physical inactivity, and obesity, tobacco use is a significant factor in reduced work performance.
+In fact, tobacco use has been found to have a more negative impact on worker productivity than alcohol consumption, family emergencies, age, or education.

 Why are tobacco rates among manufacturing workers so high?

 The tobacco use rate in manufacturing is 27%, compared to a national tobacco use rate of about 20%.
 It’s no coincidence that many states with a large number of manufacturing companies also have high tobacco use rates.

 Truth Initiative research shows that states such as Michigan, Indiana, and Ohio have higher tobacco use rates than the rest of the U.S., and the consequences on resident health are jarring.